 "One Planet Summit" [fr]

-Co-organized with the United Nations and the World Bank, this summit aimed at bringing new tangible responses to the mobilization of the finance sector to fight against climate change.
-More than 2,000 participants attended this summit, which brought together state and non-state actors: the United Nations Secretary-General, the World Bank President, more than 50 heads of State and government, representatives of the private sector, international organizations, local authorities and civil society.
+Co-organized with the United Nations and the World Bank, this summit aimed at bringing new tangible responses to the mobilization of the finance sector in the fight against climate change.
+With close to 4,000 participants, this summit brought together state and non-state actors such as the UN Secretary-General, the President of the World Bank, more than 50 heads of State and government, representatives of the private sector, international organizations, local authorities and civil society.

-Participants had the opportunity to reflect on how to strengthen public and private funding while being encouraged to better take into account climate risks in their long-term action.
-It also aimed at increasing local and regional action in favor of climate and at strengthening the role of local authorities in the implementation of the Paris Agreement.
-Twelve concrete commitments with detailed financial commitments were made at this summit.
+Participants of the first « One Planet Summit » had the opportunity to reflect on ways to strengthen public and private climate action financing and to encourage actors of the financial sector to take into account climate risks in their long-term strategies.
+It also aimed at increasing local and regional action in favor of the climate and strengthening the role of local authorities in the implementation of the Paris Agreement.

 Since the first edition of the « One Planet Summit », we have continued to mobilize.
 A second edition of the « One Planet Summit » was held in New York on September 26, 2018 with a dual objective: report on progress made in the implementation of the 12 concrete commitments taken in Paris in 2017 and accelerate their implementation by using finance in service of climate action.
 It is also upon this occasion that the « One Planet Lab » was launched, a laboratory of ideas whose mission is to identify innovative solutions in favor of the environment.

 The « One Planet Summit » coalition then met in Nairobi, Kenya, on March 14, 2019 for an edition centered on Africa during which new engagements in favor of the development of renewable energies and the protection of biodiversity were formulated.